grumply/pure-project-skeleton/README.md

 ## Development

-> If you're not running an OS and CPU architecture combination for which Cachix has a pre-built and cached copy of Pure's custom `ghcjs-base`, the first run built will be very, very slow.
+If you're not running an OS and CPU architecture combination for which Cachix has a pre-built and cached copy of Pure's custom `ghcjs-base`, the first build will be very, very slow.
 Subsequent builds will take advantage of nix memoization.

-> These two development servers avoid the need to re-enter a nix shell for every build.
-This can greatly speed up build times compared to `nix-build`.
+Most recent linux and macos systems will benefit from the binary cache.

 ### Backend Development

 To run a backend development server that will: